angelshree/cse284project/README.md

  - chr1.subjects.pruned.fam : This is the .fam file we used to match samples to our 1000 Genomes samples for creation of the population file

 ## Notes
-to install Structure_threader (the wrapper program used to run fastStructure), view the instructions here: https://github.com/StuntsPT/Structure_threader
+To read more on the documentation for Structure_threader (the wrapper program used to run fastStructure), view the details here: https://github.com/StuntsPT/Structure_threader

 ## Links